 Tom PrestonDeath With Dignity- Dr. Preston created and chaired a coalition to sponsor a ballot initiative in WA state that was passed by the voters to become the WA Death with Dignity Law.
 Since then he has advised physicians and counseled patients regarding accessing the law.
 Dr. Preston has been a hospice volunteer in WA state and in the greater Palm Springs area, and has written three books on end-of-life issues, including assessment of physician aid in dying.
 He is a retired cardiologist.

-Marc Rosen"Controversial Issues" I received a BA from the University of California in Political Science, a MA from Cal State University San Francisco in Education of Exceptional Children, and a MA from San Jose State University in Counseling and Guidance.
-I was a high school educator and counselor for 36 years.
-I have initiated and participated in numerous discussion groups on current events and controversial issues.
+Marc Rosen"Controversial Issues" Marc received a BA from the University of California in Political Science, an MA from Cal State University San Francisco in Education of Exceptional Children, and an MA from San Jose State University in Counseling and Guidance.
+He was a high school educator and counselor for 36 years, and has initiated and participated in numerous discussion groups on current events and controversial issues.
 "Be a Better Photographer" Photography has been a favorite hobby since 1978.
 Marc has developed and printed black and white film and color cibachrome, as well as digital.
 He uses several photo editing programs including Adobe Photoshop, Lightroom, Nx Capture and others.
 Marc enjoys photo restoration, video editing and producing.
-He and his wife, Irene, have recorded & produced many d.v.d.s of special events with stills and video, such as weddings, birthdays, anniversaries, family histories and travel documentaries.
+He and his wife, Irene, have recorded & produced many DVDs of special events with stills and video, such as weddings, birthdays, anniversaries, family histories and travel documentaries.
 Marc has been a Sun City Camera Club participant and award winner, is a past V.P. and has presented and assisted in several workshops.

 Gerald SalomonI received a BS in Liberal Arts from the University of Cincinnati.
 I have been a life long aficionado of music and have accumulated an extensive collection of musical CDs and DVDs which I draw upon as teaching aids in my course.
 I look forward to sharing my knowledge and love of music with other enthusiasts.

 Mario SewellCINEMA: Mario has a BA in History from the University of Chicago and a MA in Latin American History from Stanford University.
-In addition to 28 years in management with the LA County Health Services Department, he taught adult-level English as a Secondary Language in classes both in LA and Indio for six years.
-Mario enjoys history, film, poetry, travel and contemporary and Latin American art.
+In addition to 28 years in management with the LA County Health Services Department, he taught adult-level English as a Secondary Language in classes both in LA and Indio and Oaisis for six years.
+He has volunteered as a reading tutor in Mecca and Las Palmitas and helped raise funds for books for second and third grade children in the East Valley.
+Mario has facilitated the LIR foreign films series for four years.

 Ron SharrowClass: "Self Publishing for Dummies" -Ron Sharrow began his writing career in 1998, after retiring from his Baltimore law practice.
 He has written and published 10 of his own books, plus a number of others which he has ghost-written, edited, or formatted for other writers.